ztomm/express-responsive-images/README.md

 - cached images will be updated when origin image has been modified
 - debug mode, see process step-by-step in console

+## Real-World scenarios

+You have one (big) image as origin: `/public/images/desktop.jpg` (1920x1080px).

+Scenario 1 - desktop device width 1920px:
+The clients device width is equal or even higher than 1920px.
+Everything is fine, the image will be delivered as usual.

+Scenario 2 - notebook device width 1280px:
+The clients device width is smaller than the image above.
+The image will be scaled down to 1280px (one time) and cached in `/images-cache/1280/desktop.jpg`.
+Other devices with same resolution will surf the cached file.

+Scenario 3 - mobile device width 320px and a densitiy of 1.5:
+The above image will be scaled to 480px (320 x 1.5) and cached in `/public/images-cache/480/desktop.jpg`.

+Scenario 4 - direct scaling:
+You need the image in 200px regardless of the clients device width.
+Get it with `/public/images/desktop.jpg?w=200`.
+See the options `directScaling` and `directScaleSizes` to enable this feature.

 ## install

 ```bash